menu

 Eaton is a very small town located in the state of Indiana.
 With a population of 1,590 people and just one neighborhood, Eaton is the 272nd largest community in Indiana.
-Eaton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Eaton was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Eaton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Eaton are a mix of both white- and blue-collar jobs.
 Overall, Eaton is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Eaton who work in sales jobs (10.35%), office and administrative support (9.63%), and healthcare suport services (9.03%).